kuking/SympatheticGo/README.md

 # SympatheticGo engine

 Monte Carlo Mechanically Symphatetic Go Engine.
-This trial aims to be hardware symphatetic, allocation & GC free, sized to run MC simulations within L1.
+This aims to be hardware symphatetic, allocation & GC free, and run in L1.

 Some ideas from http://mechanical-sympathy.blogspot.com and some libraries from https://github.com/OpenHFT.